 How does Codecademy compare to Pathrise?

 Codecademy is an online education tool with courses for people who are interested in learning a completely new skill or advancing their current skills.
 At Pathrise, our fellows should already have a background in the field they are interested in.
 This is because our industry-specific curriculum is focused on the types of questions they will see in their technical interviews.

 All of our workshops and sessions at Pathrise are live as well as recorded.
 Therefore, our fellows can interact with their mentors and ask questions when they come up.
 Fellows also meet 1-on-1 with their mentors on a weekly basis.
 This time can go towards anything they personally need to work on, including technical and behavioral interview sessions, resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting, and negotiation.
-Pathrise fellows never pay anything upfront.
-They only pay their income share agreement after they begin working at a new job, which is 9% of their first year’s salary.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
+We never require upfront payments or deposits.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.